polizoto/DOCX-HTML/README.md

 - [Tasklist.exe](https://www.computerhope.com/download/winxp.htm) (PC only)

 ## Optional
-[VIM](https://www.vim.org/download.php) - for use with `-e` flag (if you want to go to errors edit the HTML files in the terminal directly)
+[VIM](https://www.vim.org/download.php) - for use with `-e` flag (if you want to view any errors in the terminal and edit them directly)

 ## Setup
 1. Download the DOCX-HTML.sh script to your [macOS](https://github.com/polizoto/DOCX-HTML/blob/main/DOCX-HTML_mac.sh) or [PC](https://github.com/polizoto/DOCX-HTML/blob/main/DOCX-HTML.sh)